Appointment of Auditors as per the Requirements of Companies Act, 2013

 First Auditor

-In case of the failure of the Board of Directors to appoint such an auditor, they shall inform the same to the members of the company.
+In the event that the Board of Directors of DiCompany fails to appoint an auditor, the Directors will notify the members of the Company accordingly.

 First Auditor

-A Government Company is a company which is owned or controlled, directly or indirectly, by the Central Government or by any State Government, or Governments, or partly by Central Government and partly by one or more State Governments.
-Following would be the manner in which such appointment shall be done:
+A Government Company is a company which is owned or controlled, directly or indirectly, by the Central Government or by any State Government, or Governments, or partly by the Central Government and partly by one or more State Governments.
+The following would be the manner in which such an appointment shall be made.

 Appointment by CAG

-In case of a Government Company, the appointment of first auditor shall be done by CAG which means Comptroller, Auditor General of India.
-The appointment by CAG shall be done within 60 days from the date of incorporation.
+In the case of a Government Company, the appointment of the first Auditor made by the Auditor General and the appointment by the AG shall be made within 60 days from the date of incorporation.
 This shall be then notified in the meeting of the Board of Directors, held immediately after the appointment.
-And this appointment shall be intimated to the auditor of the company as well.
+And this appointment shall be intimated to the Auditor of the Auditor as well.

 In case of failure of CAG

-If the CAG fails to appoint such auditors for the Government Company within said period of 60 days, then Board of Directors of the company shall appoint the auditor within the next 30 days.
+If the CAG fails to appoint such auditors for the Government Company within said 60 days, then the Board of Directors of the company shall appoint the auditor within the next 30 days.

-In case of failure of Board of Directors
+In case of the failure of the Board of Directors

-If the Board of Directors also fails to appoint the auditors within the period of 30 days, the Board shall intimate the same to the members of the company and they shall make such appointment within a period of 60 days at the extraordinary general meeting, who shall then hold the office till the conclusion of the first AGM.
+If the Board of Directors fails to appoint the auditors within the specified 30-day period, the Board shall notify the Company accordingly.
+In that case, they shall make such an appointment within 60 days at the extraordinary general meeting, which shall then hold the office until the conclusion of the first AGM.

-It is to be noted that, there is a total of 90 days (60+30 days) to the CAG and Board to appoint the first auditor.
-And the period of 60 days starts immediately from the date on which the information regarding non-appointment or failure to appoint auditor has been passed by the Board to the members of the company.
+It is to be noted that there is a total of 90 days (60+30 days for the CAGAG and Board to appoint the first Auditor).
+The 60-day period commences immediately from the date on which the Board notifies the Company of its non-appointment or failure to appoint an auditor.

 Subsequent Auditors

-The CAG of India shall appoint subsequent auditors within a period of 180 days from the commencement of the Financial Year and such auditor shall hold the office till the conclusion of the AGM.
+The CAG of Companyhall appoints auditors within 80 days from the commencement of the Financial Year, and such auditor shall hold the office until the conclusion of the AGM.

 Appointment of Auditor in case of a Casual Vacancy